keydesign/keydesign/_projects/osmo__storage_case.md

 ---
 layout: project
 title: "Grab-and-go Carrying Cases"
-client: "“Osmo from Byju”"
+client: "Osmo from Byju"
 year: "2020"
 sector: "Soft-goods"
-description: "“Carrying cases, a convenient storage solution for iPad and Osmo games”"
+description: "Carrying cases, a convenient storage solution for iPad and Osmo games."
-brief: "“The client requested case designs that would effectively organize and secure all Osmo game parts, ensuring easy accessibility and preventing them from getting lost in a playroom.”"
+brief: "The client requested case designs that would effectively organize and secure all Osmo game parts, ensuring easy accessibility and preventing them from getting lost in a playroom."
-solution: "“These age-appropriate, kid-friendly case designs are both versatile and specific, providing efficient organization and storage for Osmo games and all their parts.
-The internal structure is designed to allow younger children to just “dump” the parts in, while offering older children the ability to nicely sort the pieces.”"
+solution: "These age-appropriate, kid-friendly case designs are both versatile and specific, providing efficient organization and storage for Osmo games and all their parts.
+The internal structure is designed to allow younger children to just “dump” the parts in, while offering older children the ability to nicely sort the pieces."
 services:
  - "design research"
  - "ideation"